joepike-zz/bank-tech-test/README.md

 # I want to debit my account by an amount

 # As a client
+# I want to be able to do multiple transactions

+# As a client
+# I want to be able to view the formatted and printed information for a single transaction

+# As a client
-# I want to be able
+# I want to be able to view a printed statement with the history of all my transactions